kobejohn/polymaze/README.rst

 Background and Feedback:
 ========================

-I developed this to regain some of my basic trigonometry skills which I have lost over the years.
+I developed this to regain some basic trigonometry skills which I have lost over the years.

 If you find this useful or have any feedback, please let me know!
 Specifically